rashadkp/001-foundations-ex1/README.md

 # Exercises
 Write a program that when run will ask a person for his name, weight and height.
 It should then calculate his BMI based on the above formula and tell them which category he belong to.

+The output should be in the format

+       name BMI category

-Please make sure that the words "Underweight", "Normal", "Overweight" and "Obese" are printed in the output properly.
+Please refer the examples for the expected output format.

-Please make sure that you use the cs50 functions rather than `scanf` to read input
+Please make sure that you use the cs50 functions rather than `scanf` to read input.
+The auto grader will fail if you use `scanf`.

 # Example run

-    $./bmi
+    $ ./bmi
     Enter your name John
     Enter your height (in m) 1.7
     Enter your weight (in kg) 20
-    Your BMI is 6.92
-    Hey John.
-You're underweight

-    $./bmi
+    John 6.92 underweight

+    $ ./bmi
     Enter your name John
     Enter your height (in m) 1.5
     Enter your weight (in kg) 90
-    Your BMI is 40.00
-    Hey John.
-You're obese

-    $./bmi
+    John 40.00 obese

+    $ ./bmi
     Enter your name John
     Enter your height (in m) 1.5
     Enter your weight (in kg) 60
-    Your BMI is 26.67
-    Hey John.
-You're overweight

-    $./bmi
+    John 26.67 overweight

+     $ ./bmi
      Enter your name John
      Enter your height (in m) 1.5
      Enter your weight (in kg) 50
-    Your BMI is 22.22
-    Hey John.
-You're of normal weight
+     John 22.22 normal weight